AnalystAmara/Bitcoin-2017-Dataset-Analysis-/README.md

 This report presents an overview, cleaning process, and analysis recommendations for a Bitcoin dataset capturing minute-by-minute trading activity for the year 2017.
 The dataset includes important financial metrics such as opening and closing prices, highs and lows, trade volumes in BTC and USD.

+### Link to Power BI and Excel File

+The Power BI and Excel files exceeds the 25mb upload limit, therefore a link to access these files have been included here:

+Click on this link to access the Power BI File https://1drv.ms/u/c/0f2867637f111f76/ESuPMXw7kcBKugFtiGFr0AIB4IZmECfQWwR5BQq82QholQ?e=xxoRP0

+Click on this link to access the Excel File https://1drv.ms/x/c/0f2867637f111f76/EfG6XB63MDZLj-Frt133Vb8BsxZJ-GppEcVQlFrXJb-lqg?e=vCh7UJ

 ### Dataset Overview

 The dataset contained 525,599 rows and 9 columns, representing BTC/USD trade data at 1-minute intervals.